-Houston Baptist University now sponsors 16 NCAA Division I athletic programs.
-The women's sports are soccer, volleyball, cross country, basketball, indoor track and field, outdoor track and field, golf and softball, while the men compete in football, soccer, cross country, basketball, indoor track and field, outdoor track and field, golf and baseball.
+Houston Baptist University now sponsors 17 NCAA Division I athletic programs.
+The women's sports are sand volleyball, soccer, volleyball, cross country, basketball, indoor track and field, outdoor track and field, golf and softball, while the men compete in football, soccer, cross country, basketball, indoor track and field, outdoor track and field, golf and baseball.
 All of the Husky athletic teams will play in the Southland Conference, with the exception of men's soccer, which will compete in the Western Athletic Conference.
 Football will play its first official season in the Football Championship Subdivision (FCS) and the Southland in 2014, including five home games at the new on-campus stadium.

 Admission to all of the Huskies' home athletic events is free to currently enrolled HBU students with a valid student ID.
 Students are encouraged to attend and continue to support the great tradition of HBU athletics.
 For more information, including team posters and schedules, visit the Athletics Offices located in Sharp Gym or the HBU Bradshaw Fitness Center or call 281.649.3205.
-Follow the Huskies online or on mobile devices by logging onto the official website - <a href="https://doi.org/10.1001/journal.org/10.1001/jou
+Follow the Huskies online or on mobile devices by logging onto the official website - HBUHuskies.com, on Facebook by searching for "HBU Athletics," and on Twitter by following @hbuhuskies and using the hashtag #DawgsUp.
+Text message athletics news updates are available by signing up for the Husky Crew on HBUHuskies.com.